Month: March 2010

 Read MoreAlaska’s Controversial Aerial Hunting Program Claims the Webber Creek Pack

-The National Park Service is at odds with the the Alaska Department of Fish and Game for killing the Webber Creek Pack, one of seven packs the park service is following in the Yukon Charley Rivers National Preserve using GPS radio collars.
-The Yukon-Charley superintendent, Greg Dudgeon, believes that the loss of the pack is…
+The National Park Service is at odds with the the Alaska Department of Fish and Game for killing the Webber Creek Pack, one of seven packs the park service is…

 Read MoreA Tribute to Apache